 The release of OxyContin in 1996 by drug company Purdue quickly saw the medication become the company’s best-selling drug.
 The company’s aggressive marketing cialis pills doctors into believing it was a safe and effective painkiller.
 Up until the introduction of OxyContin, opioids were primarily used for terminal cancer patients.
 However, with the approval by Health Canada for the use of OxyContin as a pain reliever for moderate to severe pain, it was marketed as more effective and less addictive than other drugs on the market.

 Although prescription opioids helped with pain management, they ultimately led to dependency; Canadians became the second highest users of prescribed opioids in the world.
 With this came an increase in opioid-related hospital visits and deaths.
-Doctors consider many factors when choosing treatments including marketing by pharmaceutical companies.
+Doctors consider many factors when choosing treatments including marketing by pharmaceutical stop-ed-info.
 It is believed this marketing contributed to the over-prescribing of opioids in Canada.

 After a decade, reports of addiction and overdose increased both for those with prescriptions and those who purchased the drugs illicitly.
 In 2012 it was pulled from the market by Purdue.
 It was at this time that illicit fentanyl hit the streets.